sourcegraph/about/blogposts/2021/avoiding-the-pitfalls-of-iteration-based-development.md

 Only a few months later, though, we were stuck.
 We realised that what we had built and shipped as an alpha to customers just didn't work on a conceptual level.
-In that version, Batch Changes (called _campaigns_ at the time) were executed on the Sourcegraph instance to produce changes in repositories, which was cool from a technical standpoint but it felt clunky and slow, and extending which types of changes could be made required us to add new code.
+In that version, Batch Changes (called _Campaigns_ at the time) were executed on the Sourcegraph instance to produce changes in repositories.
+This was cool from a technical standpoint but it felt clunky and slow, and extending which types of changes could be made required us to add new code.
 "Meh" is a good word to use here.